-33 rooms that are either single, double, triple or family rooms.
-All rooms have en-suite bathrooms.
-There is a TV set and a hairdryer in each room.
-A telephone and free Wi-Fi in the common room.
+33 rooms with en suite bathroom, either single, double, triple or family rooms.
+There is a TV, hairdryer and free WiFi in each room.
+A telephone is available for guests in the common room.
 Good wheelchair access.

 A bright dining hall that serves home-cooked meals.
-Locally sourced ingredients are in the forefront, including the popular Glacier ice cream, produced at the farm.
-Bar.
-Breakfast and dinner buffets.
-Additional meals can be pre-ordered.
-Packed lunches offered if pre-ordered.
+Emphasis on locally sourced ingredients, including the popular Glacier ice cream, produced at the farm.
+Bar on the premises.
+Breakfast buffet and partial dinner buffet.
+Packed lunches available if pre-ordered.

 Service and recreation

 Laundry facilities.
 Playground for children.
-Detailed hike maps and knitwear for sale at the reception.
+Detailed hike maps and and souvenirs for sale at the reception.
 Marked hiking routes.
-The nearest town is Höfn (30 km / 18.5 mi) where there are supermarkets, a swimming pool, a golf course, museums and various tourism services.
+The nearest town is Höfn (30 km/18.5 mi) where you can find supermarkets, a swimming pool, a golf course, museums and various tourism services.

 Northern Lights at your doorstep!